China wants fewer curbs in free trade zones to lure foreign investment

 China attracted $38.3 billion in foreign direct investment in the first four months of 2013, up 1.2 percent from the same period in 2012.

-China’s financial centre, Shanghai, will test yuan convertibility and cross-border capital flows in the free trade zone pilot programme.
+China’s financial center, Shanghai, will test yuan convertibility and cross-border capital flows in the free trade zone pilot program.

-Shanghai stepped up lobbying efforts after the 2012 creation of a special trade zone in Qianhai, near the southern boomtown of Shenzhen and across from Hong Kong, where yuan convertibility is being trialled.
+Shanghai stepped up lobbying efforts after the 2012 creation of a special trade zone in Qianhai, near the southern boomtown of Shenzhen and across from Hong Kong, where yuan convertibility is being trialed.

 The Qianhai zone, administered by the central bank, the People’s Bank of China, lets banks from Hong Kong offer cross-border yuan-denominated loans to mainland firms.

-Other initiatives announced in 2013 include trial programmes to smooth the way for foreign firms to move funds in and out of China, cutting the need for approvals and easing bank procedure.
-(Reporting by Shen Yan and Benjamin Kang Lim; Editing by Koh Gui Qing)
+Other initiatives announced in 2013 include trial programs to smooth the way for foreign firms to move funds in and out of China, cutting the need for approvals and easing bank procedure.

+Reporting by Shen Yan and Benjamin Kang Lim; Editing by Koh Gui Qing